ritikaxx/FlexMoney-Assignment/README.md

 4) cd Backend -> nodemon (to start the server on port 4000).

 5)The site will be open on PORT 3000(loclhost:3000/).

+# Technologies used-

+1)ReactJs for Frontend.
+2)Nodejs, Express for Backend.
+3)MongoDb(NoSQL) for database.